kubernetes/sig-release/releases/release-1.14/README.md

 intent is to require associated KEPs be merged/implementable by the enhancements freeze date.

 We will de-milestone any enhancements that fail to meet these criteria.
-Any new enhancements not in the milestone will require an [Exception].
+Any new enhancements not in the milestone will require an [Exception][Exception].
 We will be lenient within reason if a KEP not quite landing on time is the justification.

 SIG "themes" should also be in the release notes draft at this time to prepare